maybeanerd/eoy/slides.md

 You might have heard of it 👀

 ## State:
-- it creates events for the stammtisch on a monthly basis
+- It now creates events for the stammtisch on a monthly basis.
-- I implemented this first try easypeasy (don't look at the attached screenshot)
+- I implemented this first try easypeasy. (don't look at the attached screenshot)

 ---
 layout: intro-image-right